jolocom/jolocom-sdk/docs/guides/identity.md

 - `didMethodName` - The DID Method used by the Agent.
 This DID Method will be used when creating an identity for the agent, as well as when recovering an identity from seed material.
 The Agent will still retain the ability to resolve across all DID Methods supported by the SDK.
 In case no argument is provided the DID Method registered as default on the SDK instance is used.

 ### Create an Agent based on a BIP39 mnemonic

+In the previous section, the created Agent was provisioned with a newly created DID, as well as a set of signing keys.
+The only way to reuse an identity created this way is by exporting and later reusing the returned Encrypted Wallet.

+In case deterministic identity creation is desired, the `agent.createFromMnemonic` method can be used as follows:

 ```typescript
 // the returned Agent instsance is not yet provisioned with an identity